vladimirvoth/next-boilerplate-cli/README.md

 # Next.js Boilerplate CLI

 This is a CLI for the [Next.js Boilerplate](https://github.com/vladimirvoth/next-boilerplate 'Next.js Boilerplate').
 With this CLI you can generate a new project and new pages automatically with a SCSS file and testing boilerplate.
-In case you don't know what Next.js is, it's a React framework that enbales functionality such as server-side rendering and generating static websites.
+In case you don't know what Next.js is, it's a React framework that enables functionality such as server-side rendering and generating static websites.
 Learn more about [Next.js](https://nextjs.org/ 'Next.js').

 <img alt="screenshot" src="https://user-images.githubusercontent.com/72044044/107087295-8aea5f80-67fb-11eb-9c5f-5ba77ee070f0.png">